'You are a traitor': PM heckled during EV announcement in Christchurch

+While making the announcement, Ardern was followed outside of the Orion building by a group of four people.

+While standing beside an electric truck, a woman can be heard yelling "you are a traitor," at her.

-The country's first electric milk tanker is a part of a range of new climate-friendly vehicle and technology projects announced by the Government today.
+As part of the announcement, the country's first electric milk tanker is one of a range of new climate-friendly vehicle and technology projects to get funding from the Government.

-Prime Minister Jacinda Ardern and Minister of Energy and Resources Dr Megan Woods announced the new-look Low Emission Transport Fund (LETF) in Christchurch this morning,
+Prime Minister Jacinda Ardern and Minister of Energy and Resources Dr Megan Woods announced the new-look Low Emission Transport Fund (LETF) this morning,

-Ardern was heckled by a small group of people while making the announcement.

-A solar-panelled bus, electric off-road farm vehicles and new high-powered EV charging stations are also among projects to receive a boost.
+A solar-panelled bus, electric off-road farm vehicles and new high-powered EV charging stations are also among projects to receive a boost, it has been revealed.

 The package will see a combined total of $6.45 million in government funding go to 26 projects across vehicles and technology as well as EV charging projects.
 This is matched by $9.03m in funding from the applicant.